rockfordlhotka/Cloud-Native-HOL/src/Lab03/readme.md

 You'll be asked to choose between Windows and Linux containers.
 Choose Linux.

-> Windows containers are a viable alternative, but modern server development is moving rapidly toward Linux containers.
+> ℹ Windows containers are a viable alternative, but modern server development is moving rapidly toward Linux containers.

 The wizard will next ask if you want to overwrite the existing `Dockerfile` for the Gateway project.
 It is recommended to allow the overwrite.